tsvetshop/tsvetshop.github.io/_projects/gender-bias.md

 </center>
 <br/>

-Modern toxic speech detectors are incompetent in recognizing disguised offensive language, such as adversarial attacks that deliberately avoid known toxic lexicons, or manifestations of implicit bias.
-Building a large annotated dataset for such veiled toxicity can be very expensive.
-In this work, we propose a framework aimed at fortifying existing toxic speech detectors without a large labeled corpus of veiled toxicity.
-Just a handful of probing examples are used to surface orders of magnitude more disguised offenses.
-We augment the toxic speech detector's training data with these discovered offensive examples, thereby making it more robust to veiled toxicity while preserving its utility in detecting overt toxicity.
+In Han and Tsvetkov (2020), we additionally aim to improve the ability of existing toxic speech detectors to uncover veiled toxicity without requiring large labeled corpora, which are difficult and expensive to collect.
+Our framework uses a handful of probing examples to surface orders of magnitude more disguised offenses.
+We augment a toxic speech detector’s training data with these discovered offensive examples, thereby making it more robust to veiled toxicity while preserving its utility in detecting overt toxicity.